open-telemetry/community/projects/gen-ai.md

 - Ship OpenTelemetry (or native) instrumentations for popular GenAI client libraries in Python and JS covering chat calls
 - Evolve GenAI semantic conventions to cover other popular GenAI operations such as embeddings, image or audio generation

-As a result we should have feature parity with the instrumentations of existing GenAI Observability vendors for a set of client instrumentation libraries that all vendors can depends upon.
+As a result we should have feature parity with the instrumentations of existing GenAI Observability vendors for a set of client instrumentation libraries that all vendors can depend upon.

 Long term:
 - Implement instrumentations for GenAI orchestrators and LLM frameworks for popular libraries in different languages